 Often, a hit and run will involve someone who is driving while impaired, whether by alcohol or drugs.
 They could also be carrying something in their vehicle that is illegal, such as drugs or other contraband.
 As a result, it is important that drivers involved do not attempt to follow or pursue a fleeing driver on their own.

-Insurance After a Hit and Run
+How Does a Hit and Run Affect Insurance?

 One thing that an individual has to understand in a hit and run accident is that there are two insurance policies in play.
 Under Pennsylvania law, insurance companies are required to offer what is called under-insured motorist coverage and uninsured motorist coverage.